 However, if your windshield does need to be defrosted, here are key tips to follow…

 There are a wide range of professionally-produced sprays available form supermarkets, hardware stores, auto-shops, and the like.
 However, many people are reluctant to use chemicals on their vehicle, thereby also exposing them to the environment.
-It is possible to develop a home-made alternative.
+It is possible to develop a home-made alternative to defrost your windshield.
 One such solution is to mix one third of a cup of water with two thirds of rubbing alcohol (which has a freezing point of -128C and that’s well beyond anything we’ll ever experience.

 This might be too grand a name for some items you might use.
 Obviously, careful use of proper windshield scrapers is a given.
-But you can also use gloves, cloths, other plastic items.
+But you can also use gloves, cloths, other plastic items to defrost your windshield.
 The key is to make sure your choices won’t damage the windscreen itself – and using tools to attempt to chip off thick ice is never recommended!

 Using a Preventative Spray